Nigumi1/Nigumi1/README.md

 # 💫 About Me:
-A highly skilled Full-Stack Developer/Software Engineer with extensive <br>experience in designing, developing, and maintaining dynamic web <br>applications.
+A highly skilled Full-Stack Developer/Software Engineer with extensive experience in designing, developing, and maintaining dynamic web applications.

 ## 🌐 Socials: